dfelinto/blender-manual/manual/files/import_export/obj.rst

 Properties
 ----------

-Animation
-^^^^^^^^^

-Animation
-   Exports a numbered OBJ for each frame from the start to the end frame.
-   Please be aware that this can take quite a long time.
-Frame Start, End
-   The first and last frame to export, used to determine the range of exported frames.

 Object Properties
 ^^^^^^^^^^^^^^^^^

-Axis Forward, Up
+Selected Only
+   Only export the selected objects.
+Otherwise export all objects in the scene.
+Scale
+   Global scale to use on export.
+Forward Axis, Up Axis
    Since many applications use a different axis for 'Up', there are axis conversion settings, Forward and Up axis -- By mapping these to different axis you can convert rotations between applications default up and forward axis.

    Blender uses Y Forward, Z Up (since the front view looks along the +Y direction).
    For example, its common for applications to use Y as the up axis, in that case -Z Forward, Y Up is needed.
-Scale
-   Global scale to use on export.
-Selected Only
-   Only export the selected objects.
-Otherwise export all objects in the scene.
 Apply Modifiers
    Export objects using the evaluated mesh, meaning the resulting mesh after all :doc:`Modifiers </modeling/modifiers/index>` have been calculated.